swatibersurda/Ecommerce-Clone/README.md

   ## Features
 <!-- --- -->

--Signup/Login user and admin
+  Signup/Login user and admin
--Product Filtration by category, price, and name
+Product Filtration by category, price, and name
--Add to cart and Billing functionality
+Add to cart and Billing functionality
--User authentication
+User authentication

 ## Steps to navigate the website:

 -On the home page.
 -Admin loggin user login.
 -Sephhora section makup section.
 - On the Products Page.
 - Sorting operation of products on price and type of makup cateogry.

 - On the Cart page